 Understanding Aloe Vera Pup Development

-Aloe vera plants can grow new babies at their base.
-These babies, or pups, can be taken out and grown into new plants.
+Aloe vera plants can grow new little plants at their base.
+These little plants, or pups, can be taken out and grown into new plants.
 Knowing how aloe vera pup development works helps your plants grow well.

 Identifying Healthy Pups